alclary/CS-361_Erik-Microservice/microservice/README.md

 # JSON Conversion Microservice

 ## About
-This is a microservice impelmented to transforms JSON objects from the sample input to a sample output formatting, listed below.
+This is a microservice impelmented to transforms JSON objects from the Sample Input to the Sample Output formatting, listed below.
-This microservice uses synchronous ZeroMQ sockets for the request/response data transfer.
+This microservice uses synchronous ZeroMQ sockets for the requests/responses data transfer.
+Review the Sample Input / Sample Output sections to understand expected input/output results.
+Example calls and a UML sequence diagram are listed below to show how the server & client communcate.

 #### Sample Input:
+input_data =
 {
   "sections": [
     {